 In Assassin's Creed I, every single Templar that you're assigned to kill gets at least one Kick the Dog moment (breaking a test-subject's legs, pushing somebody into a pile of burning books, murdering a priest out of paranoia, etc.) before you kill him.

 Except for the slave trader.
 Because do you really need any other reason to kill a slave trader?

-Apparently horrible storage conditions for the slaves, as mentioned on this very wiki.
+Apparently horrible living conditions for the slaves.
 "Even Altair seems vaguely appalled."